bitcraze/hardware/src/products/crazyradio-pa/datasheet/index.md

 ## Electrical specification

 * Based on nRF24LU1+ chip from Nordic Semiconductor
-  * 8051 MCU at up to 16MHz with 32Kb flash and 2Kb SRAM
+  * 8051 MCU at up to 16MHz with 16Kb or 32Kb flash and 2Kb SRAM
   * 2.4GHz ISM band radio
   * USB device peripheral
   * 125 radio channels